-What is excessive force?… Excessive force is the application of force that is unnecessary and unreasonable given the circumstances surrounding the case at-issue.
+What is excessive force?… Excessive force is the application of force that is unnecessary and unreasonable given the circumstances surrounding the case at issue.

 Let’s take a closer look at how an excessive force claim works.

-Can You Sue Police for Excessive Force?
+Can You Sue Police for Excessive Force? – Yes!

 Yes.
 Many people, including some attorneys, are misinformed and believe you cannot sue the police.
 That’s not true.
 If your rights have been violated due to police misconduct or excessive force, you may be able to seek legal action against the responsible parties and recover compensation for your damages.

-In some instances, officers do not follow proper procedure, and in such cases, their violation of standard operating procedures may constitute negligence.
+Additionally, federal civil rights laws allow victims of police misconduct to sue under 42 U.S.C. § 1983.
+In some instances, officers do not follow proper procedures, and in such cases, their violation of standard operating procedures may constitute negligence.

 This behavior can sometimes be deadly or cause physical and mental harm to victims of excessive force.
 The Law Firm of Walter Gabriel seeks justice for victims of police misconduct.

 - Wrongful Death